Call us 0333 370 4333

 Talking Yourself Into Trouble

 There frequently exists a fine line between having a ‘no comment’ interview and explaining in full the questions raised.
+Knowing how to proceed can only result from years of experience in being involved in such interviews

-Engaging the Services of a Solicitor | Kangs Criminal Interview Specialists
+Engaging the Services of a Solicitor

-A member of Kangs specialist interview team is always available to assist if you are:
+A member of KANGS specialist interview team is always available to assist if you are:

 • approached by any prosecuting authority such as HMRC, the police or FCA for a voluntary interview under caution.